 OSU has an active materials research community encompassing departments in the Colleges of Science and Engineering.
 Interactions extend to local companies such as Hewlett-Packard and Intel.
-The Department is home to the Center for Sustainable Materials Chemistry (CSMC), a Phase-II Center for Chemical Innovation sponsored by the National Science Foundation.
-Through interactions with the CSMS and the Oregon Nanoscience and Microtechnologies Institute, students can join a vibrant innovation community.
-Unique education, internship and funding opportunities support successful translation of basic research to commercial products.
-Students can earn an MS degree in materials science engineering (MSE) en route to a PhD in chemistry, pursuing a PhD degree in materials science is an additional option.
+Through interactions with the Oregon Nanoscience and Microtechnologies Institute, students can join a vibrant innovation community.
+Unique education, internship, and funding opportunities support the successful translation of basic research to commercial products.
+Students can earn an MS degree in materials science engineering (MSE) en route to a Ph.D. in chemistry, pursuing a Ph.D. degree in materials science is an additional option.

 Paul Cheong - computational study of mechanisms, selectivities, and reactivities of bio, organic, and transition metal catalysts and reactions

-Chong Fang - PhD UPenn.
-Ultrafast spectroscopy on novel materials and functional biomolecules.
-"The interplay between chemistry, physics and biology greatly facilitates the ultrafast spectroscopic advances in the molecular vibration domain, which include the newly developed FSRS (femtosecond stimulated Raman spectroscopy) and 2D IR (two-dimensional infrared spectroscopy).
-In our lab, the real-time structural snapshots of functional biomolecules 'in action' offer unrecedented mechanistic insights on the intrinsic timescale (10 fs-1 ps) critical for their specific functions."
+Chong Fang - Ultrafast spectroscopy on novel materials and functional biomolecules.
+"The interplay between chemistry, physics, and biology greatly facilitates the ultrafast spectroscopic advances in the molecular vibration domain, which include the newly developed FSRS (femtosecond stimulated Raman spectroscopy) and 2D IR (two-dimensional infrared spectroscopy).
+In our lab, the real-time structural snapshots of functional biomolecules 'in action' offer unprecedented mechanistic insights on the intrinsic timescale (10 fs-1 ps) critical for their specific functions."

-David Ji - PhD University of Waterloo.
-Tackle challenges of strategic materials and key electrochemical processes for energy storage and conversion devices.
+David Ji - Tackle the challenges of strategic materials and key electrochemical processes for energy storage and conversion devices.

-Douglas Keszler - PhD Northwestern.
-Synthesis and study of new inorganic solids.
-“We study new thin-film and bulk materials and chemical processes of interest for semiconductor manufacturing, transparent electronics, solar cells, and other emerging solid-state electronc and energy devices.”
+Douglas Keszler - Synthesis and study of new inorganic solids.
+“We study new thin-film and bulk materials and chemical processes of interest for semiconductor manufacturing, transparent electronics, solar cells, and other emerging solid-state electronic and energy devices.”

-Michael M. Lerner - PhD UC Berkeley.
-Nanocomposites and intercalation chemistry.
-“We are exploring syntheses, structures and properties of intercalation compounds and layered nanocomposites.
+Michael M. Lerner - Nanocomposites and intercalation chemistry.
+“We are exploring syntheses, structures, and properties of intercalation compounds and layered nanocomposites.
 Applications of interest include rechargeable batteries, supercapacitors, and structural materials.”

-May Nyman - Pushing the fontiers of aqueous metal-oxo cluster chemistry with applications in environmental challenges and a sustainable energy future.
+May Nyman - Pushing the frontiers of aqueous metal-oxo cluster chemistry with applications in environmental challenges and a sustainable energy future.

-Joseph W. Nibler - PhD UC Berkeley.
-Chemical physics, applications of linear and nonlinear forms of laser spectroscopy “We use high resolution FTIR and coherent Raman spectroscopies to study structures and dynamic properties of simple reactive molecules and radicals, as well as of weak complexes and nanoclusters formed in cold molecular beams.
-Examples include species such as CH3, SO3, C3O2 and clusters such as (CO2)n and (N2)n.”
+Joseph W. Nibler - Chemical physics, applications of linear and nonlinear forms of laser spectroscopy “We use high-resolution FTIR and coherent Raman spectroscopies to study structures and dynamic properties of simple reactive molecules and radicals, as well as of weak complexes and nanoclusters formed in cold molecular beams.
+Examples include species such as CH3, SO3, C3O2, and clusters such as (CO2)n and (N2)n.”

-Arthur Sleight - PhD Univ of Connecticut.
-Synthesis of new inorganic solids and the elucidation of structure-property relationships of inorganic solids, especially oxides.
+Arthur Sleight - Synthesis of new inorganic solids and the elucidation of structure-property relationships of inorganic solids, especially oxides.
 “Currently under investigation are oxides that contract on heating along with transparent oxides that are good electrical conductors.”

-Philip Watson - PhD Univ of British Columbia.
-Surface chemistry.
-“We use scanning probe microscopies and direct recoil spectrometry to understand the role of surface processes in the synthesis of thin-film materials, catalytic reactions and the formation of biominerals.
+Philip Watson - Surface chemistry.
+“We use scanning probe microscopes and direct recoil spectrometry to understand the role of surface processes in the synthesis of thin-film materials, catalytic reactions, and the formation of biominerals.
 Our current focus is the investigation of the nanoscale structure and kinetics of thin films formed from solution.”

 Gilbert Hall, the Ag & Life Sciences Building, and the Radiation Center house chemistry research and administrative offices with separate undergraduate teaching labs located in Gilbert Addition.
 Facilities are available for the synthesis of solids as powders, thin films, and large single crystals.
 A complete range of facilities is available for characterizing the structure and properties of solids.
-This includes four X-ray diffractometers for determining structures, an atomic force microscope, and extensive shared instrumentation in the College of Engineering and the Physics Department.
-A number of pulsed and cw laser systems are used in our research labs.
-These include optical parametric oscillator and dye lasers giving tunable radiation from the uv to the infrared as well as a Coherent anti-Stokes Raman system with state-of-the-art spectral resolution of 0.001 cm-1.
+This includes four X-ray diffractometers for determining structures, an atomic force microscope, and extensively shared instrumentation in the College of Engineering and the Physics Department.
+A number of pulsed and CW laser systems are used in our research labs.
+These include an optical parametric oscillator and dye lasers giving tunable radiation from the UV to the infrared as well as a Coherent anti-Stokes Raman system with a state-of-the-art spectral resolution of 0.001 cm-1.

 - Seminar series, including the Linus Pauling Lectures, brings internationally recognized guest speakers to OSU.